voltdatalab/crossfire/Introduction_crossfire.md

 ### get_fogocruzado

 `crossfire` main function is `get_fogocruzado`.
 It allows the extraction from slices to the whole dataset of shootings registered by Fogo Cruzado.
 The function returns a data frame, in which each line corresponds to a shooting registered and its information.
-The function has the following arguments: `city`, `initial_date`, `final_date`, `state`, `security_agent` and `source`.
+The function has the following arguments: `city`, `initial_date`, `final_date`, `state`, and `security_agent`.

 * `city` allows to filter the observations by some cities.
 Their default returns all observations.
 The complete list of cities can be found using the `get_cities` function.